-CHICAGO (WLS) -- Chicago announced an update to the city's COVID-19 travel order Tuesday with several states, including Michigan, added to the orange tier.
+CHICAGO (WLS) -- Chicago announced an update to the city's COVID-19 travel order Tuesday with nine states moving to the yellow tier.

 Travelers from states in the orange tier must either quarantine for 10 days or test negative for COVID-19 within 72 hours of arrival.
 Travelers from yellow states do not need to quarantine or test before arrival.

 Travelers who have been fully vaccinated and do not have any symptoms of COVID-19 do not need to quarantine or test negative.